 Internet Overuse, Internet Addiction & Computer Addiction

 Internet Benefits Many of us have become dependent on the enormous range of information systems, high accessibility that the internet provides us with.
-The internet connects us, offering an array of possibilities and has many advantages, making many things easier.
-The internet can play a key role for us and society, affecting family, business, politics, etc. Part of a global community, the internet can take us anywhere in the world and beyond taking away graphical boundaries.
+The internet connects us to information, people, offering an array of possibilities and has many advantages, making many things easier.
+The internet can remove gatekeepers and have the potential to be a democratising force, play a key role for us and society, affecting family, business, politics, etc. Part of a global community, the internet can take us anywhere in the world and beyond taking away graphical boundaries.
 We can explore and share things with anyone, anywhere, and get feedback straight away.
 The internet has a social function, offering social support, is dynamic and creates ripples and waves - it has the potential to be a force for good, human creativity, fostering social participation.
-Opportunities on the net are immense and it's relatively low cost.
+Opportunities on the net are immense and its relatively low cost, providing us with great equality in access to knowledge.
 The internet provides global entertainment, enjoyment, stimulation, interaction, information and communication at rapid speed.
 We can buy an almost endless supply of goods and services.
 It can be our reference library.
 We can plunge in, reading random bits of information, moving from one source to another - in this digital world we press a button and get an instant answer.
 The internet can make contacting others so much easier and is often a positive experience.
 The internet enables us to find others online with similar ideas, interests to us.
 We can date, have a level of emotional, or even sexual contact.
-The internet allows us to create a virtual fantasy life including a virtual online identity when in a role such as our avatar allowing us to present and represent ourself to the world in very editable formats (see also Self-Identity & Personality).
+The internet allows us to create a virtual fantasy life including a virtual online identity when in a role such as our avatar allowing us to present and represent ourself to the world in very editable formats (see also Self-Identity & Personality - Counselling London).
 The internet provides us with an opportunity for being anonymous, if that is our choice, and to socialise with others.
+It can be both democratic and undemocratic.
 We may value the way that computers enhance our lives, add to our capabilities.
-The internet with its perceived anonymity has a vast amount of data and provides a tapestry of human knowledge, resources and research facilities.
-Yet some of our own internal resources, imagination, creativity may diminish as we tirelessly search or seek information, interaction.
+The internet with its perceived anonymity has a vast amount of data and provides a tapestry of human knowledge, resources, and research facilities.
+We are one humanity and the universality of the global internet has the potential to be holistic, connect us to be interdependent.

 Internet - where all human life expresses, mirrors itself.